Skip to content

 ts

-import { SQSBackgroundQueue } from 'confused-ai/background';
+import { SQSBackgroundQueue } from 'confused-ai';

 const queue = new SQSBackgroundQueue({